Bolsonaro could leave hospital on Sunday

 The far-right leader was then placed in an intensive care unit and “intubated as a precaution,” one of his sons, Senator Flavio Bolsonaro, noted on the radio.

-Once the bowel obstruction was diagnosed, the Brazilian president was taken to the Villa Nova Star private hospital in São Paulo.
+Once the intestinal obstruction was diagnosed, the Brazilian president was taken to the Villa Nova Star private hospital in São Paulo.

-Cette nouvelle hospitalisation intervient dans un contexte de crise politique et d’érosion de la popularité du président brésilien, face à des allégations de corruption dans les contrats négociés par son gouvernement pour faire face à la pandémie, qui mor qui a dé in the country.
+Cette nouvelle hospitalisation intervient dans un contexte de crise politique et d’érosion de la popularité du président brésilien, qui fait face à des allégations de corruption dans les contrats négociés par son gouvernement pour gérer la pandémor de famie prè 000, in the country.